Counter terrorism advice for sports grounds

 - All external access points and openings to the sports ground should be secured and monitored.

 - Conduct a search of the sports ground and immediate environment pre-event and post event.

 - Staff should wear the appropriate club or ground identification at all times they are at work in order to make it easier to identify trespassers.
 Encourage a “challenge culture”, stop and challenge those without identification and report unusual or suspicious behaviour.

 - Remind staff of the current threat level and ask them to be alert not alarmed.
 Re-brief stewards and security personnel on all security procedures, including how to identify suspicious activity and potential hostile reconnaissance on non-event days.
 Reinforce the message that staff should be vigilant and report suspicious behaviour.
 Police act on information from the public who report suspicious behaviour.
 Vigilant behaviour by staff and the public can disrupt attack planning.
 “If you suspect it, report it” by contacting police directly or via the anti-terrorist hotline on 0800 789 321.

 - Review the staff training programme for all employees to include the contingency planning responses, evacuation and invacuation, searching and first aid.
 The “Stay Safe” principles (Run Hide Tell) give some simple actions to consider at an incident and the information that armed officers may need in the event of a weapons or firearms attack.
 Full guidance is contained on the NaCTSO website.

 - Consider your searching policies.
 If there is an increased searching regime, communicate the change to spectators and advise them to limit the number and size of bags, as this will slow down the entry of spectators.

 - Consider monitoring social media and live news feeds in the control room.
 Spectators may be alerted to events via social media which could impact their behaviour inside the ground.

-- Review the NaCTSO guidance for crowded places which can be found on the NaCTSO website.
+- Review the NaCTSO publicly accessible locations (PALs) guidance, which can be found on the NaCTSO website.